robaho/go-trader/README.md

 A financial exchange written in Go.
 Uses quickfixgo for client/server communication.
 Uses UDP multicast for market distribution.

-The client offers a command line GUI.
-The exchange has web access.
+The client offers a command line GUI, "market maker", and a "playback".

+The exchange itself has a bare bones web access component with enhancement plans.

+The exchange is designed to allow for easy back-testing of trading strategies.

+It was primarly developed to further my knowledge of Go and test its suitability for high-performance financial applications.

 # install